Review of PBS Prescriber Bag Schedule

 Between 20 December 2024 and 28 February 2025, the Department invited key stakeholders to provide input on medicines suitable for inclusion in the PBS Prescriber Bag to support emergency patient care, are efficacious and safe, and reflect contemporary best emergency practice.
 The Department welcomed all responses from interested individuals and organisations.

-The findings from the stakeholder consultation on Prescriber Bag medicines will be presented to the PBAC at a future meeting.
+The findings from the stakeholder consultation on Prescriber Bag medicines are being presented to the PBAC over several meetings.

 PBAC considerations relating to the PBS Review